nonoo/nlogrotate/README.md

 line. checklogsize() should be called periodically, which runs logrotateifneeded.sh.

-You have to set the following variables before sourcing the script and calling redirectlog():
+You have to set the following variables before sourcing the script:

-$quietmode: if set other than 1, redirectlog.src.sh functions do nothing.
 $logfile: name of the logfile to redirect stdout to.
 $logrotateifneeded: path to the logrotateifneeded.sh script.

+Optional variables:

+$logcopytruncate: if set to 1, log rotation will be done in the copytruncate way (see the description of logrotateifneeded.sh).
+$quietmode: if set other than 1, redirectlog.src.sh functions do nothing.